collindching/collinching.github.io/_pages/about.md

 Fiction: perspective, historical experience, cultural empathy, adventure

-Non-fiction: practical/worldly knowledge, domain exposure, reading research, sparking new project ideas
+Non-fiction: practical/worldly knowledge, self-optimization, domain exposure, reading research, sparking new project ideas

-In addition to reading, it is important to actively synthesize what you read by writing, applying, and building.
+In addition to reading, it is important to actively synthesize what you read through writing and application.

-## Put skin in the game

-To stay accountable, put something on the line when you learn, set a goal, or develop a theory.

-Publicly write about what you're working on.
-Build something that people use.
-Invest money based on your opinion.

 ## Writing

-I'm interested in writing as an exercise in critically synthesizing knowledge.
-I see writing as a combination of three parts: 1) summarizing, 2) sharing observations, and 3) expressing personal opinions.
+Writing is an exercise in critically synthesizing knowledge.
+I think writing can be broken down into three parts: 1) summarizing, 2) drawing connections to your life and other knowledge, and 3) expressing personal opinions.

-I plan to write to solidify what I learn and read, to explore hypotheses about how things work, and to develop my opinions on important subjects.

- I'm want to write about books I read, ideas I'm exploring, and on technical projects and learning.
+It's important to write about what you read, what you think about, and what you work on.
+Make this a habit.

+## Learning by doing

+There are many ways to learn -- you can learn by studying, by teaching, and by doing.
+Learning by doing is the most challenging, and therefore the most efficient way to learn.

+Always prioritize learning by doing, pick up necessary theory along the way.

 ## Problem solving